maattss/tdt4240-pattern-exercise/README.md

   - Game states: In order to keep track of the game, the state pattern is used to keep track of where the user are in the game.
 The [GameStateManager](https://github.com/maattss/tdt4240-pattern-exercise/blob/master/core/src/com/maattss/pattern/exercise/states/GameStateManager.kt) holds information about which states are active in the game, e.g. 'the user is in the menu'.

 ## Step 4 - Theory questions
-a) For the patterns listed in Step 3, which are architectural patterns, and which are design patterns?
+_a) For the patterns listed in Step 3, which are architectural patterns, and which are design patterns?
+What are the relationships and differences of architectural patterns and design patterns?_

 Architectural patterns:
 - Model View Controller